RafaelCassiano21/ansible-gns3-lab/README.md

 ---
+&nbsp;

 ## 6. 🔹 Configure-ssh-for-cisco-devices

-Edit the `~/.ssh/config` file to include SSH connection settings for Cisco devices.
+#### Edit the `~/.ssh/config` file to include SSH connection settings for Cisco devices.
 The example below configures a secure connection to the IP Your IP ( X.X.X.X ):

 `
 Host Your IP ( X.X.X.X )